 Taking a loan against your TSP has become a common practice with federal employees.
 Even federal employees with high incomes have taken money out of their TSP because they felt it was a “good deal.”
 As many of us have seen in life, just because it sounds like a good deal does not mean that it is.
 Despite sounding like a great opportunity to gain access to your money, I would like to offer four reasons as to why TSP loans are not a good deal and why you shouldn’t take one.

 1. You aren’t earning anything on your loan balance.

-When you pay the loan back, you are making payments with after tax dollars, which means you paid taxes on every dollar that you are paying back to your TSP.
-Then what happens when you take money out of your TSP?
+Who enjoys paying more taxes than they have to?
+I can’t say that I know of anyone.
+If you prefer not to pay taxes twice on your income, I would suggest not taking a TSP loan.
+When you pay the interest back, you are making payments with after tax dollars, which means that you paid taxes on the interest that you are now paying back to your TSP.
+Then what happens when you take money out of your TSP during retirement?
 Yes, every dollar that comes out of your TSP is taxed again!

-3. Your TSP is a retirement account, not a bank account or an emergency fund.
+3. Your TSP is a retirement account not a bank account or an emergency fund.